 I have always considered the words “neutral” and “uncolored” too puritanical to characterize the sound of those surprisingly few components that let the sound of instruments come across to us with absolute, uncoated, unenriched directness, which trust the information they receive absolutely.
 Their sound is simply too satisfying for joyless adjectives.

 Audio Note audio cable, while not entirely innocent, enables Audio Note components to deliver the refined and beautiful Audio Note signature sound that many love and admire.
 I have learned that it’s something most folks don’t want to mess with.
 Even otherwise first rate line conditioners can screw it up.
-But for Blue Circle and Reynaud, I have found a cable that reveals different virtues.
+But for Gilbert Yeung’s electronics and Reynaud speakers, I have found a cable that reveals different virtues.
 I say a cable, not a line of cable because there is only one “model” and the speaker cable and interconnects come off the same reel: they are identical except for termination.
 I find that encouraging.

 “Crimson cables are excellent.
 The presentation is so natural and so right.
 That cable allows all the emotion through without sounding the least bit romantic.
 In a way, it was a bit like the time I moved from 300b amplification to 45s.
 The tone is right on – no smearing, no blending, no overhang; perfect.
 I was worried that ‘clear’ was going to sound analytical, or hi-fi, or tipped-up, or anaemic, or aggressive, but none of that is the case.